 - Place the corn directly to the hot grill grates.
 Grill the corn for 2-3 minutes per side (a total of 12 minutes), turning a ¼ of a rotation once the kernels are golden brown and begin to char.
 Remove from the grill, placing onto a platter once cooked.

-- Using a basting brush or spoon to spread the mayo mixture all over the roasted corn.
+- Using a basting brush or spoon, spread the mayo mixture all over the roasted corn.
 Sprinkle with vegan feta cheese, tajin and chopped fresh cilantro.
 Serve immediately with lime wedges and enjoy!1-2 teaspoons tajin, ½ cup vegan feta, fresh cilantro